montao/spook/README.md

 ## Commands

-You must use a file named "src/spooks.lines" (this requirement will be relaxed in the near future).
+You must use a file in the current directory named "src/spooks.lines" (this requirement will be relaxed in the near future when I can learn how to include such as asset/resource).

 Running the program generates a new spooking object like the following.